 3. Dispose of Waste Properly

-- Remove rubbish or spilled foods which can harm native animals and spoil the environment.
+- You wouldn't want to see the track ahead of you littered with rubbish, so do the right things and remove rubbish or spilled foods which can harm native animals and spoil the environment.
 This includes ‘organic’ items such as apple cores and fruit peel.

 - If a toilet exists please use it!
 But if you are ‘caught out’ then walk 100m away from the track and any water course (leave your pack on the trail if you are in a group, so they know where you are).
 Dig a 15cm deep hole and bury your waste and toilet paper as well.